nishi-v/dkluter_ai_response_streamlit/README.md

 ## Step 6: Run the python script
-There are 4 arguments that you can pass with the python script-
+There are 5 arguments that you can pass with the python script-
 1. -f : Use this to pass the name of the csv file for which you want to generate responses.
 2. -t : Use this if you want the token_count generated for the csv file.
 3. -i : Use this if you want to generate the response with single image.
 ALso pass -T argument with it for types of that particular image.
 4. -T : Use this if you want to generate the single image response pass with argument (-i).
 And use it alone if you just want to generate token counts for a certain type of object, make sure to just add the types with argument.
+5. -c : maximum number of concurrent requests in case of batch processing.
+By default it is 5.

 Usage:
 - If Batch Responses are required for input CSV File